-As usual, I’m a teensy bit behind with this post (it has already ben covered by Sam, Andrew, Johanna, Anna, Christina and Monkeygland) … but hey, you’ve seen how I run EoMEoTE, so my tardiness should come as no surprise by now!
+As usual, I’m a teensy bit behind with this post (it has already been covered by Sam, Andrew, Johanna, Anna, Christina and Jamfaced) … but hey, you’ve seen how I run EoMEoTE, so my tardiness should come as no surprise by now!

 Anyhow, I digress.
 We all settled down to a glass of wine (sorry – no notes taken so I can’t tell you what exactly I had) and Sam and Fred had a ploughman’s platter which they pronounced distinctly average (but that didn’t stop the rest of us from picking at the cheese that they handed around after they’d had enough!!), but hey, we weren’t there for the cuisine!
 Spent an enjoyable afternoon discussing ideas for future blogmeets, unusual ethnic restaurants in various parts of London, and a possible foodblogger trip to Europe in the new year.
 Watch this space.

 All good things must come to an end though, and eventually people started slipping off.
 Andrew, Christina and I decided to decamp to the Henrietta Green Food Lovers’ Fair in nearby Covent Garden where we shopped up a storm (but that’s a subject for another post…), while Sam and Fred had to continue with their whirlwind tour of friends in London.
 But I do believe it’s safe to say that a good afternoon was had by all.